Tria-Studio/Tria-Escape-MapLib/README.md

 <strong>TRIA.os MapLib Documentation</strong><br></br>

-This is the documentation on MapLib methods, features and other scripting-related issues.<br></br>
+This is the documentation on MapLib methods, features, tutoials and other scripting-related issues.<br></br>
 </div>
 </body>
 </html>